Clear cookie banners

 Note: The examples and texts in the images are fictitious and for illustrative purposes only.
 The examples always show a part of a clear cookie banner.
 What exactly should be in your banner depends on how you use cookies and process personal data.

-Give your website visitor the information that is necessary for making a well-informed choice.
-This includes that you state for each purpose why you use cookies before someone makes a choice.
+Give your website visitors the information that is necessary to make a well-informed choice.
+This includes explaining for what purposes you use cookies and what (type of) personal data you process, before a visitor makes a choice.

 Do not use pre-ticked choice options

-Do you use checkboxes or sliders in your cookie banner?
-Make sure that it is your website visitor who clicks (or does not click) on specific options and therefore actively makes a choice.
+Do you use ticks or slides in your cookie banner?
+Make sure that it is your website visitor who clicks on specific options and therefore actively makes a choice.

 Use plain text

-Your website visitors must be able to refuse cookies as easily as accept them.
+Your website visitors should have the freedom to accept or refuse cookies.
+You may not limit this freedom by making it more difficult to refuse cookies.
 Make sure, therefore, that you place the buttons for refusing and accepting on the same layer.
-This means that someone does not need to make additional clicks to refuse if that is not necessary for accepting (everything) either.
+This means that someone should not have to go through additional clicks to refuse, if that is not necessary for accepting (all) either.

 Do not offer only one of the options on the first layer.